-Enter the FMV of the account on December 31, 2018.
+Enter the FMV of the account on December 31, 2019.
 For inherited IRAs, see Inherited IRAs, earlier.

-Trustees and custodians are responsible for ensuring that all IRA assets (including those not CAUTION traded on established markets or with otherwise readily determinable market value) are valued annually at their FMV.
+Trustees and custodians are responsible for ensuring that all IRA assets (including those not CAUTION traded on established markets or not having a readily determinable market value) are valued annually at their FMV.